2026수특 영어독해연습 4강 변형문제 (7~12번)

 12 철저한 사전 조사

-Intelligent failures ____ with preparation.
+Intelligent failures begin with ____

 2026 수능특강 영어독해연습 4강(2)